martudev/martudev/README.md

 ### Hi there 👋

+During the day I work in software development, specifically fullstack, I work with technologies such as React from the frontend and NodeJs or Java from the backend

+I am currently learning new technologies such as NextJS and GraphQL

+If you want to know more about me, here is my CV -- [`https://martin-amengual.herokuapp.com`](https://martin-amengual.herokuapp.com)

 <!--
 **martuuamengual/martuuamengual** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.